 && firewall-cmd --reload

-There are several ways to configure the component containers in Project Quay so that they can communicate with each other, for example:
+You can configure the component containers in Project Quay to communicate with each other in several ways, for example:

 • Using a naming service.
 If you want your deployment to survive container restarts, which typically result in changed IP addresses, you can implement a naming service.
-For example, the dnsname plugin is used to allow containers to resolve each other by name.
+For example, the dnsname plugin allows containers to resolve each other by name.

 • Using the host network.
 You can use the podman run command with the --net=host option and then use container ports on the host when specifying the addresses in the configuration.
 This option is susceptible to port conflicts when two containers want to use the same port.
 This method is not recommended.